Waikanae railway station

-Waikanae railway station in Waikanae on the Kapiti Coast, New Zealand is the terminal station on the Kapiti Line for Metlink's electric multiple unit commuter trains from Wellington.
+Waikanae railway station in Waikanae on the Kāpiti Coast, New Zealand, is the terminal station on the Kāpiti Line for Metlink's electric multiple unit commuter trains from Wellington.
 The railway is part of the North Island Main Trunk line that connects Wellington and Auckland.

 Services

-Waikanae is the northern terminal for Kapiti Line commuter trains operated by Transdev Wellington under the Metlink brand operating between Wellington and Porirua or Waikanae.
+Waikanae is the northern terminal for Kāpiti Line commuter trains operated by Transdev Wellington under the Metlink brand operating between Wellington and Porirua or Waikanae.
 Services are operated by electric multiple units of the FT/FP class (Matangi).
 Two diesel-hauled carriage trains, the Capital Connection and the Northern Explorer, pass through the station.
 The Capital Connection stops at Waikanae but the Northern Explorer does not.
+The Capital Connection is to be replaced by the New Zealand BEMU class electric multiple unit from 2030.

 Travel times by train are thirty-nine minutes to Porirua and one hour to Wellington for trains that stop at all stations and fifty-seven minutes for express trains that do not stop between Porirua and Wellington.
 Trains run every twenty minutes during daytime off-peak hours, more frequently during peak periods, and less frequently at night.
 Before July 2018, off-peak passenger train services between Wellington and Waikanae ran every thirty minutes but were increased to one every twenty minutes from 15 July 2018.
 Off-peak trains stop at all stations between Wellington and Waikanae.
 During peak periods, some trains from Wellington that stop at all stations may terminate at Porirua and return to Wellington while a number of peak services run express or non-stop between Wellington and Porirua before stopping at all stations from Porirua to Waikanae.

 The following Metlink bus routes: 280: Waikanae Beach, 281: Waikanae East, 290: Ōtaki Beach, and 285: Kapiti Commuter service to Wellington (commercially operated), serve Waikanae station.
+There is also the twice-weekly service (291/404) to Levin run in conjunction with Horizons District Council.

 Facilities

-There is a ticket office where you can buy tickets from the ticket office also has a waiting area for passengers to wait for their train to arrive, on the platform there is a RTI (real time information) screen showing the time of arrival for the next metlink train and multiple outside shelters, in 2020 new toilet facilities were built and are open 24 hours a day every day, previously the toilets in the ticket office were available only when the ticket office building was open, however the toilets in the ticket office are still available to use for commuters there is also park and ride facilities located in pehi kupa street opposite the platform and some by the shopping area in waikanae there is also bike parking located by the ticket office building and by the bus shelter.
+There is a ticket office where people can buy tickets from the ticket office also has a waiting area for passengers to wait for their train to arrive, on the platform there is a RTI (real time information) screen showing the time of arrival for the next Metlink train and multiple outside shelters.
+In 2020 new toilet facilities were built and are open 24 hours a day every day, previously the toilets in the ticket office were available only when the ticket office building was open, however the toilets in the ticket office are still available to use for commuters there is also park and ride facilities located in Pehi Pupa street opposite the platform and some by the shopping area in Waikanae.
+There is also bike parking located by the ticket office building and by the bus shelter.